Main club nights

 Club nights involve a mix of men’s, ladies’ and mixed doubles badminton games, organised by trained SBC committee volunteers.

-At each session the designated organiser will be ocussed on directing games, and handing out shuttles.
-Other committee members and volunteers will be on hand to check you in, answer questions, and chat.
+At each session the designated organiser will be focussed on directing games, and handing out shuttles.
+Other committee members and volunteers will usually be on hand to welcome and check you in, and answer any questions you might have.

 Our main priority is to give everyone a mix of games at and around their ability level, as judged by our coaches.
 This will include a variety games with players at your ability level, above, and below.

-The number and type of games per night will vary depending on the spread of players attending any club night.
+The number and type of games per night will vary depending on the players attending any club night.